Search bar

 Whilst there is no direct evidence that the ancient Greeks wore rings specifically related to a betrothal or marriage ceremony, there do exist a number of rings which symbolise matters of the heart such as the Hercules Knot (reef knot), which may have been worn as a talisman or lucky charm, reminding the owner of the giver’s affection for them.

-After being at the height of its power for many centuries, the Greek civilisation declined in 146 BC when it fell to the Romans.
-However, its artistic practices, including the creation of jewellery, continued to hold much influence in other civilisations.
+After being at the height of its power for many centuries, Greek civilisation began declining in 146 BC and then fell to the Romans.
+However, its artistic practices, including the creation of jewellery, continued to hold much influence across other cultures.

 Email: info@berganza.com | Opening hours: Monday-Friday 10am-5pm, Saturday 11am-5pm | All Stripe currencies supported